recent partners & projects

 Climate-Friendly Food Service

 We can’t begin to affect climate change impacts if we don’t address school food.
 Enter, a few projects to help Friends of the Earth’s Food & Technology team advocate for healthy, climate-friendly food in K-12 and college campuses.
 Jen acted as organizer, vision-sharer and facilitator of a number of Healthy, Climate-Friendly Food Service regional forums and facilitated a group of coalition partners.
 She is also co-author of a national report Scaling Up Climate-Friendly School Food: Recipes for Success.
 Blended burgers are the vehicle for change on college campuses, through the Better Burger Campaign.
 KTC took the lead on this campaign, crafting messages and conducting individual outreach to hundreds of university and college food service and sustainability leaders and helped some of them introduce this concept, all the while, helping to build the supply chain.
-Other Friends of the Earth work: Facilitation of a Healthy, Climate-Friendly Food Service Forum in LA and co-author of a national report on Plant-based proteins in K-12.
 Let’s get plant-powered!

 Neighborhood Resiliency Initiative

 Healthy communities are active, participatory communities.
 Miles developed the Neighborhood Resilience Plan for the City of Ukiah, CA to empower neighbors in the creation of beautiful, safe, and healthy neighborhoods.
 He is the lead organizer in the engagement of multi-lingual and diverse neighborhoods to assess their needs, develop action plans, and implement strategies for neighborhood leadership and advocacy.
 An essential element of the process is facilitating collaboration between neighbors, City agencies, North Coast Opportunities – Community Action Agency, and relevant community stakeholders.
 Through door-to-door canvassing, neighborhood meetings, leadership trainings, and leadership coaching, Kitchen Table Consulting has helped form and develop the capacity of low-income, underrepresented, and historically marginalized neighborhoods to organize and advocate.

 Partnerships To Improve Community Health